 It's also like 20 hours worth of TV

-― ein Sexmonster (Jimmy The Mod Awaits The Return Of His Beloved), Tuesday, 2 May 2017 13:18 (one year ago) Permalink
+― ein Sexmonster (Jimmy The Mod Awaits The Return Of His Beloved), Tuesday, 2 May 2017 13:18 (two years ago) Permalink

 First one didn't grab me...
 Was too overwhelming with the eager preloaded riffs jammed in there.